Multiple Comparison Criteria for Predicted Values

 The posterior-variance HSD is larger than the PEV-based HSD, reflecting the additional uncertainty that BLUP shrinkage introduces.
 Using pev = TRUE on a random-effects term underestimates the true uncertainty of a difference between BLUPs and will declare too many pairs significant.

-pev = FALSEis only meaningful whentermis in the random part of the model.
-When the term is fixed (as in Examples 1–4 above),pev = TRUE(the default) is always correct.
+Note: pev = FALSE is only meaningful when term is in the random part of the model.
+When the term is fixed (as in Examples 1–4 above), pev = TRUE (the default) is always correct.

 Example 6: Adjusting alpha